 Before you look below at lodging options in Ubud (other than the ones we offer and arrange) I want to thank Casa Luna Bali for allowing us to hold our yoga teacher training and retreat in their absolutely amazing resort!
 Furthermore, you may also want to thank them for their offer of 15% off of the gorgeous rooms they have that are on the same premises as our yoga training and retreat.
-Thus, even if you do not opt to stay at Casa Luna (which basically means staying on our retreat / training campus) you may still want to go to www.casalunabali.com to take a look at this amazing place that our training and retreat will be held; as well as all the other services and amenities they offer such as detox programs and cooking classes.
-On the other hand, if you do opt to stay "on campus" be sure to tell them you are a part of our yoga teacher training Or the yoga retreat so that you can get the 15% discount!
+Thus, even if you do not opt to stay at Casa Luna (which basically means staying on our retreat / training campus) you may still want to go to www.casalunabali.com to take a look at the gorgeous location that our training and retreat will be held; as well as all the other services and amenities they offer such as detox programs and cooking classes.
+On the other hand, if you do opt to stay "on campus" be sure to tell them you are a part of our yoga teacher training or the yoga retreat so that you can get the 15% discount!
 (We would be happy to make the reservation for you as well).

 Ubud Lodging Options